codefresh-io/docs.codefresh.io/_docs/integrations/google-marketplace.md

 alt="Codefresh Kubernetes dashboard"
 %}

-The full integration is now ready and you can start running Codefresh pipelines in your own cluster.
+The full integration is now ready, and you can start running Codefresh pipelines in your own cluster.

 ## Step 3 - Start running pipelines